FilmStar/Scantraq and Excel

 you'll better appreciate how FilmStar's support far exceeds that

 of other coating and spectrometer software.
-(We suggest you compare an
+Compare an

 ftgsoftware.com site search for 'Excel' with the same search on other